28 Free things to do in Hilton Head, SC & Budget Tips

 Explore the Audubon Newhall Preserve

-Another excellent free thing to do in Hilton Head while outdoors is to explore the Audubon Newhall Preserve, which spans 50 acres.
+Another excellent free thing to do outdoors in Hilton Head is to explore the Audubon Newhall Preserve, which spans 50 acres.

 The best way to explore the preserve is to use the trails throughout, which are only about a mile long.

-Along the way, be sure to look out for the more than 100 bird species that live there freely in the preserved area.
+Along the way, look out for the more than 100 bird species that live there freely in the preserved area.

 Free Indoor Things to do in Hilton Head